GarunaJi/TO-DO-App/README.md

 🚀 Building responsive and user-friendly web applications.
 🌟 Exploring the latest web development trends and technologies.
 🪙 Blockchain Explorer
-📊 Developing smart contracts using Solidity.
+📊 Developing smart contracts using Solidity .
 🔗 Working with Truffle and Ganache for blockchain development.
 💡 Exploring the limitless possibilities of blockchain technology.
 💡 Data Structures and Algorithms